notaryproject/specifications/trust-store-trust-policy-specification.md

 - **`version`**(*string*): This REQUIRED property is the version of the trust policy.
 The supported value is `1.0`.
 - **`trustPolicies`**(*string-array of objects map*): This REQUIRED property represents a collection of trust policies.
   - **`name`**(*string*): The name of the trust policy.
-  - **`scope`**(*string*): The scope determines which trust policy is applicable for a given artifact.
-The scope field supports prefix-based filtering on registry-name/namespace+repository-name.
+  - **`scope`**(*array of string*): The scope determines which trust policy is applicable for a given artifact.
+The scope field supports array of prefix-based filtering on registry-name/namespace+repository-name.
 For an artifact, if there is no applicable trust policy, then signature evaluation must be skipped.
   Please see [Scope Constraints](#scope_constraints) for more details.
   - **`trustStores`**(*array of strings*): This REQUIRED property specifies a list of names of trust stores that the user trusts.
   - **`expiryValidations`**(*object*): This REQUIRED property represents a collection of artifact expiry-related validations.